robperc/SimplePySSH/README.md

 Remove ssh-key authorization with remote machine? (y/n): n
 $
 ```
-Now that I have added my public key to the remote machines authorized_keys I can ssh in
+Now that you have added your public key to the remote machines authorized_keys you can ssh in
 without the need for a password (although the prompt for the password will still appear).
 ```
 $ ./SimplePySSH.py